July 19, 2021 By College Ave Student Loans

 Encourage your child to continue to look for scholarships.
 According to the same College Ave survey, of those parents helping their child pay for college, grants and scholarships rank as the number one way families cover college costs (70%).
 Scholarships can cover from a few hundred dollars to thousands of dollars, helping to lower the cost.
 They can also come from a wide variety of sources, including the school, private organizations, non-profit organizations and more.

 Bonus: At College Ave, we offer a $1,000 monthly scholarship.
 Enter for a chance to win money for school.
 A new winner is chosen each month, and the next winner could be you!

-At College Ave Student Loans, we offer many private student loan options to meet your financial needs.
+College Ave offers private student loans that fit your needs, goals and budget, with competitive interest rates and flexible repayment options.
 Our student loan application takes 3 minutes to complete, and you’ll get an instant credit decision so you can pay for school without the worry.

 Sign Up for the Latest College Ave News